cypress-io/cypress/docs/source/guides/references/roadmap.md

 - [x] We now display a warning in the console when returning a promise from a test and also invoking one or cy commands.
 Fixes {% issue 464 %}.
 - [x] Reduced the number of internal Cypress network requests in the "Network Panel" of Dev Tools.
 Fixes {% issue 606 %}.
 - [x] We've moved our entire codebase into one into a private "Monorepo".
 This is in anticipation for going open source (making the GitHub repo public) and should make it easier for everyone to contribute to our code.
 Fixes {% issue 256 %}.
-- [x] When element's are not visible due to being covered by another element, the error message now says what element is covering the element.
+- [x] When element's are not visible due to being covered by another element, the error message now says what element is covering what element. {% issue 611 %}
 - [x] The "Can't start server" error displayed in the Desktop-GUI no longer prevents you from interacting in the Desktop App.
 It now displays as a warning.
 Fixes {% issue 407 %}.
 - [x] {% url `cy.focused()` focused %} now automatically retries until the element exists in the DOM.
 Fixes {% issue 564 %} and {% issue 409 %}.
 - [x] We now support per-project `state.json`.
 Fixes {% issue 512 %}.